Aegistus/The-Elder-Red-Dead-Helldiver-Theft-Auto-Scrolls-9/README.md

-# Red-Dead-GTA-7
+# The Elder Red Dead Helldiver Theft Auto 9
-Made in 48 hours for GADIG 2023 Fall Jamfest
+Made in 60 hours for GADIG 2024 Fall Jamfest